 - Xbox One S is the cheaper of the two consoles.

 Although we’d love for money to be no object when it comes to gaming, the reality is that for most people price is a significant factor in determining what to buy, and that’s especially true around the holiday season.

 In the price department, the Xbox One S has the advantage.
 At $349 (£299 / AU$499), the console is just that little bit cheaper than the PS4 Pro’s $399 (£349/ AU$559.95).
-However as we move into the holiday season properly it’s likely that both consoles will see some pretty significant discounts, so be sure to keep an eye on our best and pages if you want to snag a discount.
+However there are always offers to be had, particularly in this console generation, so be sure to keep an eye on our best and pages if you want to snag a discount.

 However if you don't want to wait, today's best Xbox One S and PS4 Pro details are listed below.